Discovering...

 Tip: Seal the joint between the two pots with a strip of cloth dipped in flour paste to prevent steam escaping sideways.

 Remove the couscous, spread it in the gsaa, and break up any clumps with your fingers.
 Sprinkle with salted water and olive oil or butter.
 Rake through gently to separate every grain, then return to the couscoussier for a second steaming.
-Repeat the fluffing process after.
+Repeat the fluffing process.
 Some cooks do a third steaming for maximum lightness.

 Tip: Use a fork or your fingers to gently separate the grains.
 Never stir vigorously or you will crush them.
 The total process takes about 2 hours.